Linear Production Games with Non-transferable Utilities: Non-Transferable Utility Linear Production Games

-\end{definition} In other words, $C(N)$ is the set of utility allocations available to $N$ that are not strongly dominated by utility allocations available to coalitions $\emptyset \neq S \subseteq N$.
-An effective public decision-maker proposes the implementation of some design $x^* \in X(N)$ that optimizes their strategic planning goals \emph{subject to the requirement that its corresponding utility allocation satisfies $u^* \in C(N)$.} This motivates two fundamental questions: is this possible; and if so, can it be achieved efficiently?
+\end{definition} In other words, since $\interior{U(S)}$ is downward closed, it is interpreted as the set of utility allocations coalition $\emptyset \neq S \subseteq N$ could object to based on the availability of a strongly dominating alternative.
+Therefore, $C(N)$ is the set of utility allocations available to the grand coalition $N$ that no coalition $\emptyset \neq S \subseteq N$ could object to.
+An effective public decision-maker proposes the implementation of some design $x^* \in X(N)$ that optimizes their strategic planning goals, embedded in the choice of objective function $g$, \emph{subject to the requirement that its corresponding utility allocation satisfies $u^* \in C(N)$.} Note that $g$ does not itself shape the set $C(N)$ of core-stable solutions; it instead shapes the subset of these that align most closely with the decision-maker's goals.
+This motivates two fundamental questions: is this possible; and if so, can it be achieved efficiently?

+The remainder of this work deals with these questions relative to Definition~\ref{def: core}.
+The results in Section~\ref{sec: structural results} are concerned with the structure of $C(N)$ itself and are therefore agnostic to the choice of objective function $g$.
+Conversely, in Section~\ref{sec: algorithmic techniques}, we develop a cutting plane algorithm to optimize linear objective functions $g$ over extended formulations of the core; this in particular includes the optimization of various non-linear social welfare functions subject to core membership.